NilPointer-Software/bdfd-wiki/src/resources/troubleshooting.md

 This is due to the fact that nodes are restarted from time to time to maintain the stable operation of all the bots that also work on this node.

 ### Desynchronization of Commands
 Desynchronization of commands means, for example, that you have deleted a command but the bot still responds to it (aka.
-Ghost Command), or you see different code of your command in the web app and another in the mobile app.
+Ghost Command), or you see a different code of your command in the web app and another in the mobile app.
 #### Ghost Command
 Not many people encounter this problem, but it's still worth mentioning.\
 This problem is related to database synchronization (between your application data and your bot's data in the database).\